DangerCove/DCOTransparentScroller/README.md

 ## Via [cocoapods](http://cocoapods.org)

-I'll add the pod to the cocoapods library.
-As soon as it's accepted you can use:
+Add this to your Podfile:

     pod 'DCOTransparentScroller'

-While it hasn't been added add the following line to your Podfile:

-    pod 'DCOTransparentScroller', :git => 'git@github.com:DangerCove/DCOTransparentScroller.git'

 Then run `pod install` and you're set.